advance100/doc_webpack/using-loaders.md

 ## Loader features

 * Loaders can be chained.
 They are applied in a pipeline to the resource.
-The final loader is expected to return JavaScript, the other can return arbitrary format (which is passed to the next loader)
+The final loader is expected to return JavaScript, the others can return arbitrary format (which is passed to the next loader)
 * Loaders can be synchronous and asynchronous.
 * Loaders run in node.js and can do everything that's possible there.
 * Loaders accept query parameters.
 This can be used to pass configuration to the loader.